 Is the CPP right for you?

-Listen to this free 60-minutes webinar led by a panel of board-certified CPPs.
-Gain a better understanding of the “nuts and bolts” such as eligibility requirements, application process, exam preparation requirements and options, testing, and recertification.
+This free 60-minutes webinar led by a panel of board-certified CPPs, will help you gain a better understanding of the “nuts and bolts” such as eligibility requirements, application process, exam preparation requirements and options, testing, and recertification.

 The CPP exam consists of 200 scored multiple-choice questions and may contain 25 "pre-test" (unscored) questions randomly distributed throughout the examination for a total of 225 questions.
 The time allowed takes into consideration the review of pre-test items.